jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 <div class="problem-statement">
 	<h2>💪 The challenge</h2>
-	Social media managers rely on tools that make them work smarter and faster.
-The notes on the calendar feature was highly requested since writing notes helps social media managers add calendar reminders, and efficiently organize work.
+	Writing notes on the calendar was highly requested from social media managers.
+Calendar notes helps them add reminders and organize their work.
 </div>

 ## The team and my role